intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will organize the performance information placed in the JSON file on a per kernel name basis.
 It is only functional when ChromePerformanceTiming is also set.
 When ChromePerformanceTimingInStages is also set, information about event stages will be retained.

+##### `ChromePerformanceTimingEstimateQueuedTime` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will unconditionally estimate the queued time for Chrome Tracing rather than computing it using device and host timers and event profiling data.
+The estimated time is less accurate than the computed time, but may be more reliable if the device and host timers or event profiling data is incorrect or imprecise.

 ### Controls for Dumping and Injecting Programs and Build Options

 ##### `OmitProgramNumber` (bool)